jeffkillian/liquidfun-pure-javascript/README.md

 liquidfun-pure-javascript
 ========
-I just wanted to play with liquidfun and javascript.
-To get it going, just open up the "index" file, and you'll get a simple bouncing blob that will jump with any keypress.
+I just wanted to play with liquidfun and javascript as quickly as possible.

+**To get it going: just open up the `index.html` and you'll get a simple bouncing blob that will jump with any keypress.**

 None of it is minified, which makes debugging a breeze.
 It's just so you can get up and running as quickly as possible.
 I'll leave the minifying up to the reader.

 I looked *everywhere* for a simple box2d port that had readable javascript so debugging was easy, but couldn't find anything.
 Finally, I found [flyover's port of box2d](https://github.com/flyover/box2d.js), which also conveniently included liquidfun.